 Getting started with SharePoint sites

 Create a meeting workspace site

 SharePoint can help your company be more efficient.
 Find out how.

-Find out how to add users from your organization to your SharePoint site.
+Instructions on how to add users from your organization to your Comcast Business Windows® SharePoint site.

 The same suite of productivity tools that large corporations use is included with your Business Internet service.